Tchanders/treeDiffer.js/README.md

 Trees can be made of any type of node, as long as the nodes are connected in a [tree structure](https://en.wikipedia.org/wiki/Tree_%28data_structure%29).

-Two functions need to be defined: one for wrapping nodes in the treeDiffer.TreeNode class, and one for determining whether two nodes are equal, which should override treeDiffer.TreeNode.prototype.isEqual
+The abstract treeDiffer.treeNode class should be extended to work with the specific node type.

 ## Demo

-An example of using treeDiffer to diff HTML: https://tchanders.github.io/treeDiffer.js/
+Using treeDiffer to diff HTML: https://tchanders.github.io/treeDiffer.js/